Wrongful Death Action?

 A wrongful death action is an action brought by the personal representative of the estate of someone who dies because of another’s wrongful act or neglect.
+RCW 4.20.010.

-Where a person’s injuries result in death, another Washington law, known as a survival statute, allows for the recovery of the decedent’s pain and suffering before death.
-A survival action is brought by the personal representative of the decedent’s estate on behalf of the same beneficiaries as are required to prosecute a wrongful death action.
+The deceased’s pain and suffering before death cannot be recovered in a wrongul death action, because recovery under this statute is for the losses the beneficiaries suffer as a result of the deceased’s death.
+However, Washington’s special survival statute, RCW 4.20.060, allows recovery for the recovery of pre-death non-economic damages where the deceased’s personal injuries result in death.
+A survival action is brought by the personal representative of the deceased’s estate on behalf of the same beneficiaries as are required to prosecute a wrongful death action.